 In the desktop app, Outlook animated GIFs are only played three times automatically.
-When the recipient opens email for the fourth time, he or she will need to click the “play” button.
+When the recipient opens an email for the fourth time, they will need to click the “play” button.

-Note: in the Outlook web version and in Outlook mobile app, GIFs are played automatically as many times as the email gets opened.
+Note: GIFs are played automatically as many times as the email gets opened in the Outlook web version and Outlook mobile app.

-If you add 4 or more GIFs to email, none will be played automatically.
+If you add four or more animations to your email, none will be played automatically.
 Readers will see the “play” button over all of them.
 This is great.
 A few GIFs played at once can cause epileptic attacks.
 This way, Outlook cares about our recipients.

 Note: in the web version, there will be no “play" buttons.
-GIFs will load and “work” automatically.
+GIF images will load and “work” automatically.

-Fallback for those recipients who use old versions of MS Outlook
+Fallback for those recipients who use old versions of Microsoft Outlook

-Certainly, if your GIF delivers some important information or fulfills any other mission, you’d like all your customers to see it.
+Certainly, if your GIF delivers some critical information or fulfills any other mission, you’d like all your customers to see it.

-So, here’s how to email a GIF in Outlook to recipients who use an older version of this email clients:
+So, here’s how to email an animated image in Outlook to recipients who use an older version of this email client:

-- always! add a link to email web version (some call it “view online);
+always! add a link to the email web version (some call it “view online”);

 - also, you can add a note “view as GIF on the web”.

-Important: Unfortunately, with the growing popularity of GIFs, videos and video games, the world has faced a new form of epilepsy — photosensitive epilepsy.
-3% of our population now suffer from it.
-Which is why apart from making GIFs appropriate and useful, we need to make them safe.
+Important: With the growing popularity of GIFs, videos, and video games, the world has faced a new form of epilepsy — photosensitive epilepsy.
+Unfortunately, 3% of our population now suffer from it.
+Thus, apart from making GIFs appropriate and valuable, we need to make them safe.

 Recommendations to follow in order not to harm recipients:

-The first cardinal rule is to make sure you place just one GIF on a screen.
+The first cardinal rule is to make sure you place just one animated GIF image on a screen.
 Some brands do 2-4 of them.
-But in fact, this can cause dizziness in recipients;
+But in fact, this can cause dizziness in recipients.

-Keep your GIFs within 2 flashes per second, otherwise, it can cause photosensitive epilepsy (PSE) seizures in people.
-Solution is — let images in GIFs slowly interchange each other.
-Besides, it’s not necessarily to animate entire banners — you can animate just small elements.
+Keep your GIFs within two flashes per second, otherwise, it can cause photosensitive epilepsy (PSE) seizures in people.
+The solution is to let images in GIFs slowly interchange with each other.
+Besides, it’s not necessary to animate entire banners — you can animate just small elements.

 Best examples of accessible GIFs in emails

-In this block, we compiled 5 best examples of the GIFs that meet the requirements for preventing photosensitive epilepsy seizures.
+In this block, we compiled the best examples of the GIFs that meet the requirements for preventing photosensitive epilepsy seizures.

 Mission the GIF fulfills: demonstrates the product’s unique features.

 In order to showcase exceptional features of your new products, or in order to show subscribers how to start using your tools, you need to provide them with a manual or add a long description.
 But as for the first option, you may not be sure that all recipients will click the “magic” button.
 And as for the second, you honestly doubt users will really read it.
-Which is why Outlook animated GIF is a great solution.
+This is why an Outlook message with animated GIFs is a great solution.

 Adidas really did its best.
 This GIF has average speed, it doesn’t hurt looking at it.
 Yet, they demonstrated how their sneakers look at night.

-What makes this GIF so soft? — When creating one, Adidas applied “transition” effect.
+What makes this GIF so soft? — When creating one, Adidas applied the “transition” effect.

 2. Banana Republic

-Mission the GIF fulfills: lets recipients knows which categories the discount applies to.
+Mission the GIF fulfills: lets recipients know which categories the discount applies to.

-Of course, Banana Republic could have made 2 banners, or divide the existing one in two.
-But in the first case, the email would have become much longer; while in the second option, with a “sale notification” over the images, it would have looked overloaded.
+Of course, Banana Republic could have made two banners or divided the existing one into two.
+But in the first case, the email would have become much longer, while in the second option, with a “sale notification” over the images, it would have looked overloaded.